khannasarthak/khannasarthak.github.io/projects.md

 ---
 * **Home Automation System**, 2014

-**

-   * The main idea was to make a modular home automation system.
+*This concept is a modular home automation system with available add on's.*

-   * As proof of concept, a temperature controller was made, where the user could regulate the temperature using a mobile app.
+   * The project consisted of making a prototype as proof of concept, a temperature controller was made, where the user could regulate the temperature using a mobile app.
    * Arduino, Xigbee, NFC and WiFi modules were used to create the network and MIT app inventor to create the prototype mobile app.
    * This was made at a Honeywell Hackathon, this idea was selected among the top 10 and we were given a chance to go to Honeywell Bangalore  to meet prospective VC's and showcase our creation.

 ---
 * [**Game Development using Unreal Engine 4**](https://www.youtube.com/watch?v=yN54R70IJyU){:target="_blank"}, 2014

 *A LAN multi player 3rd person shooter game.*

    * Worked on the back end to create the LAN capabilities and also made the various logics of the game ( like HP, teleportation and special moves).